projectM-visualizer/projectm/BUILDING-cmake.md

    deleting the build directory).
 3. For some configurations, even Release build artifacts may contain debug symbols until they are installed.

 It is fine to build and run executables from the build directory for development and debugging.
-For packaging, always use the `install` target and copy files from there.
+For packaging or using libprojectM in other projects, always use the `install` target and copy files from there.

 ### Generated files